 Regarding connectivity, the Corsair Flash Survivor Stealth supports USB 3.0.
-And with 64GB of storage, the device will store plenty of content without damage.
-But for all of that, you should be aware that the USB drive costs more than some competing devices.
+And with a maximum 256GB of storage, the memory stick will store plenty of content without damage.
+But for all of that, you should be aware that this USB drive costs more than some competing devices.

-SanDisk's Ultra USB-C is a slick-looking USB drive that offers plenty of storage and fast data transfers.
+SanDisk's Ultra Dual Drive USB-C is a slick-looking flash drive that offers plenty of storage and fast data transfers.
 This is easily the best USB drive for newer laptops, like the MacBook Air and the MacBook Pro, that have only USB-C ports.

-The drive comes with 128GB of storage and accommodates data transfers to and from a range of devices; for example, from your computer to an Android smartphone, as well as Apple's latest Macs.
+The memory stick comes with up to 256GB of storage and accommodates data transfers to and from a range of devices; for example, from your computer to an Android smartphone, as well as Apple's latest Macs.
 SanDisk says that the drive achieves data-transfer speeds of up to 150 MBps.

 Another favorite from Kingston Digital, the DataTraveler Elite G2 is a popular USB drive that has USB 3.1 connectivity, letting it deliver ultrafast read and write speeds and store your content with ease.

 The model that ships with 64GB of storage, a solid amount for most uses, is very affordable.
 But prices will vary depending on the version you choose.
-The limited five-year manufacturer's warranty isn't the best, but overall, this is one of the best USB drives available.
+The limited five-year manufacturer's warranty isn't the best, but overall, this is one of the best USB flash drives available.

 The device, which is made from high-quality metal, has a ring that you can use to attach the drive to so you don't lose it.
 Better yet, not only is it waterproof but also shock-, magnet-, temperature and X-ray-proof, limiting the chances of damage.

 The iXpand flash drive's most important feature is its Lightning connector, which lets you connect to an iPhone or iPad and transfer data to and from that device.
 Considering how difficult it can be to transfer data from those devices without Apple's help, that feature alone could be a major selling point for the iXpand.
-But to get all that, be ready to shell out: The SanDisk iXpand flash drive is on the expensive side.
+But to get all that, be ready to shell out: The SanDisk iXpand USB flash drive is on the expensive side.

 How to choose the best USB drive for you

-When buying USB drives, you'll want to focus first on storage.
-If you have a large number of files, videos, or songs you want to carry around with you on a device, getting a USB drive with at least 64GB is critical, and many go up to 256GB or more.
-If you're more concerned about getting a cheap USB drive for carrying fewer files, you can probably get by with 16GB or 32B.
+When buying USB flash drives, you'll want to focus first on storage.
+If you have a large number of files, videos, or songs you want to carry around with you on a device, getting a USB drive with at least 64GB is critical.
+Most varieties go up to 256GB, and a few now have 1TB versions in stock.

 Another factor to consider is design.
-USB drives aren’t the sexiest of devices, but they come in a variety of shapes and sizes.
+Flash drives aren’t the sexiest of devices, but they come in a variety of shapes and sizes.
 In terms of durability, look for USB drives that have shock-proof designs, waterproof-designs, and other features that limit chances of your drive being damaged.